How to Maintain your F-1 Status

 How do I get back in status?

 To get back in status you must do one of two things: apply to the United State Citizenship and Immigration Services (USCIS) for reinstatement within the US or leave the US and re-enter with a new I-20.
 The ability to apply for a reinstatement is extremely limited.
-For more details, please consult with ISS.
-You will not be able to obtain a reinstatement if you have been out of status for five months or more, or if you have worked since becoming out of status.
+For details, please consult with ISS.